Ahmed Ben Bella Airport: Expansion

 Andrade Gutierrez, a Brazilian company has won a contract to construct a new runway in Oran Airport, located in the second largest city in Algeria.
 The construction was estimated to cost EUR 20 million.
 Oran has a population of around 650,000.
 Being the second largest city in the country, Oran is an important industrial, educational and cultural centre.
 The construction work at Oran airport is the second contract won by the company in Algeria.

 The new 9,843 feet long runway 07R/25L has been operational since 12 February 2009.

-Currently, the airport is composed of two terminals, one for domestic flights, and the other for international flights.
+Currently, the airport is composed of two terminals, one for domestic flights and the other for international flights.
 The international terminal is basically the previous airport, while the domestic terminal is a recent "huge tent" as the Algerians call it.

-A new international terminal was built, the terminal 3 has a surface area of 41,000 m2, which should allow the reception of 3.5 million passengers, extendable to 6 million passengers per year, which will bring the total capacity with the current terminal to 5.5 million passengers, it has 6 telescopic gangways as well as two cargo hangars with a surface area of 2,000 m2 and a capacity of 15,000 t/year.
+A new international terminal has been built; Terminal 3 has a surface area of 41,000 m2, which should allow the reception of 3.5 million passengers, extendable to 6 million passengers per year, which will bring the total capacity with the current terminal to 5.5 million passengers.
+It has 6 telescopic gangways as well as two cargo hangars with a surface area of 2,000 m2 and a capacity of 15,000 t/year.
 It also is equipped with photovoltaic panels for its electrical energy needs.
 It was inaugurated on 23 June 2022 by president Abdelmadjid Tebboune.